 Providing flexibility, how can solar energy be stored?
-Solar energy and storage can provide backup power during electricity interruptions.
+Hiconic Global solar energy storage solutions can provide backup power during electricity interruptions.
 They can keep critical facilities running to ensure continued basic services, such as communication.
 Solar energy and storage can also be used for microgrids and small-scale applications, such as mobile or portable power devices.

 How can solar energy be stored?
 The most common type of storage in the grid is pumped hydro storage.
 But the most common storage technology used in conjunction with solar power plants is electrochemical storage (batteries) for photovoltaic (PV) plants and thermal storage (fluid) for CSP (concentrated solar power) plants.
 Other types of storage, such as compressed air storage and flywheels, may have different characteristics, such as very fast discharge or very large capacity, making them attractive to grid operators.